 Ho Chi Minh City will probably be the cheapest to fly into, but don’t forget to check flights to Hanoi as well.
 It may also be worth seeing if you can fly into one and out of the other to save you the time of having to backtrack to your starting destination.

-Accommodations in Vietnam can range from a couple bucks a night for a backpacker hostel to a few hundred for a luxury hotel.
+Accommodations in Vietnam can range from a couple of bucks a night for a backpacker hostel (dorms or private rooms) to a few hundred for a luxury hotel.
 This is one of the areas where it’s really easy to save or, if you feel like it, splurge a little.
 For the sake of this article, I have estimated accommodation costs based on a mid-range hotel.
 For two weeks in Vietnam (assuming you are flying rather than relying on the overnight buses), you can expect to pay about $550.

 If you are looking for recommendations, I suggest the following:

 - Hostel: City Backpackers Hostel or Long Hostel